Confession time: I am a gemstone collector. Or at least I was one for a brief period of time in my life, as a kid!

 A flowering set of diamonds surrounding the gemstone give this ring a floral sweetness along with some serious dazzle.
 The dainty band could be coupled with a small wedding band as well, but honestly this style is a knockout all on its own.

-Top 5 Colorful Gemstone Rings
+Colorful Gemstone Engagement Rings

-1. Purple Amathyst
+1. Purple Amethyst

 We just love the deep purple of the amethyst gemstone in this white gold setting.
 Choosing a colorful option like this might break from tradition, but the ring should reflect your own style.
 If purple is the color that sets your princess’ heart on fire, this ring is the perfect symbol of a love that never fades.
 The diamond sparkle on the band adds a touch of tradition as well.